camunda-community-hub/camunda-7-to-8-migration/backend-diagram-converter/cli/README.md

 # Conversion CLI tool

-The command line interface tool can convert a Camunda Platform 7 diagram or all diagrams inside a folder (plus sub directories).
+The command line interface tool can convert a Camunda Platform 7 diagram or all diagrams inside a folder (plus sub directories) or convert all diagrams from a Camunda Platform 7 process engine.

 All diagrams that should be converted need to have the `.bpmn` or `.bpmn20.xml` file ending.